Thomasia macrocarpa: Taxonomy and naming

-Thomasia macrocarpa was first formally described by Austrian botanist Stephan Endlicher in 1839 based on a horticultural specimen, and published the description in Novarum Stirpium Decades.
-The specific epithet (macrocarpa) means "long- or large-fruited".
+Thomasia macrocarpa was first formally described by Austrian botanist Stephan Endlicher in 1839 in Novarum Stirpium Decades, based on a horticultural specimen.
+The specific epithet (macrocarpa) is derived from the ancient Greek words makros (μακρός) meaning "long" and karpos (καρπός) meaning "fruit".

 Distribution and habitat

 Large-fruited thomasia usually grows in damp places near creeks or in well-drained soil in shady places and is found on and near the Darling Scarp from Glen Forrest to Canning Dam, with an outlier further south near Cowaramup, in the Jarrah Forest, Swan Coastal Plain and Warren bioregions of south-western Western Australia.

 Conservation status

 This thomasia is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.